Brewarrina Aboriginal Mission Site: History

 Only a few families lived out on the reserve in 1882 and had their homes near the river bank.
 When Aboriginal people began to arrive or were relocated, the Aboriginal Protection Board built houses from corrugated iron with board or concrete flooring.
-When the Aborigines from Tibooburra were relocated to Brewarrina mission their houses were made of weatherboard and were located in 2 rows at the back of the mission, next to another 2 rows of houses for the Angledool people.
+When the Aboriginal people from Tibooburra were relocated to Brewarrina mission their houses were made of weatherboard and were located in two rows at the back of the mission, next to another two rows of houses for the Angledool people.
 The Mission Church was built by Duncan Ferguson from bush timber and corrugated roofing iron with an earthen floor.
 The church was used for Sunday school and funerals.

 In the early period the Mission contained a Managers House, Butchers Shop, School, Church, small treatment-room and hall.
 The school never had proper teachers, and classes were taught by either the mission manager, mission managers wife, the clinic sister or even the bookkeeper.
 Mission schools only had to teach to the standard Grade three.
 The Education Department maintained a one-teacher school in 1965.

-There was a girls dormitory at the Brewarrina Mission.
+There was a girls' dormitory at the Brewarrina Mission.
 Once girls reached the age of 13 or 14 the Aboriginal Protection Board would remove the girls from their families to house them at the dormitory.
 Here they were taught how to become maids and then sent out to stations to work.
+The dormitory was established sometime before 1897.

-The Mission had a number of Station Managers, and the Managers house was referred to as the "Big House".
+The Mission had a number of Station Managers, and the Manager's house was referred to as the "Big House".
 On the arrival of a new Mission Manager, the families were allowed to make a garden to grow their own vegetables and fruit.
-These included turnips, onions, cabbages, tomatoes, cucumbers, strawberries and carrots.
-Everyone was required to grow orange trees, lemon trees and mandarin trees.
-And some stone fruit trees peaches, apricots and plums.
+These included turnips, onions, cabbages, tomatoes, cucumbers, strawberries, and carrots.
+Everyone was required to grow orange trees, lemon trees and mandarin trees, and some stone fruit trees: peaches, apricots, and plums.
 The last Mission Manager was William Hopkins who died in December 1900.
 His grave site is within the Brewarrina Mission Cemetery.

 The Aboriginal people were required to wash in sheep dip.
 Every morning each child was required to go to the Clinic to get pink eye drops and cod liver oil.
 A small lump of hard soap was allocated once a month.
 Twice a week meat rations were supplied from the butchers shop, the first would consist of enough to feed a family chops, lump of fat or kidney with fat, piece of liver and half a neck.
-The other would consist of 2 shanks and a kidney to feed for a week.
-On ration day once a fortnight a supply of vegetables such as potatoes, onions, sugar, tea leaves, rice, flour, salt, pepper, syrup and half a bar of soap.
+The other would consist of two lamb shanks and a kidney to feed for a week.
+On ration day once a fortnight a supply of vegetables such as potatoes, onions, sugar, tea leaves, rice, flour, salt, pepper, syrup, and half a bar of soap.
 If the Mission Manager felt that anyone was making trouble on the station, everyone in that family had their rations reduced.
-To obtain more food, many Aboriginal peoples would fish in the Barwon River and gather mussels.
+To obtain more food, many Aboriginal people would fish in the Barwon River and gather mussels.